vanshdhiman86/Audio-To-Sign-Language/README.md

 ## Instructions

-1. Open the Project-2.ipynb file in jupyter notebook
+1. Open the Project-2.ipynb file in jupyter notebook.
 2. Run each cell.
 First 4 cell will install all the necessary libararies.
 3. Enter 1 to speak or 2 to type the text.
 4. Text will be converted to appropriate sign.